OpenAssetIO/OpenAssetIO/decisions/DR009-Locatable-content-traits.md

     principal that traits should be atomic.
 -   String manipulation overhead may be introduced to remove `file://` prefix in path-based hosts.
+-   Requires a manager to potentially re-write data depending on the exact traits used for registration and resolution, converting between paths/URLs.

 ### Option 2